Witchaven

 - 0 % negative mentions

-The humor in Witchaven and its sequel is derived from the intentionally low quality of the games, which has become a hallmark of Capstone Software's releases, making them amusing in their own right.
+The humor in Witchaven and its sequel is derived from the irony of their low-quality production, which has become a hallmark of Capstone Software.
+Players find amusement in the games' shortcomings, making them memorable for their unintentional comedic value.

 “Developed by Capstone Software, Witchaven and its sequel are the best projects released by a company known for the hilariously low quality of their products.”